bharathgaddam1712/Government-Schemes-QA-Bot/README.md

 ### Overview

 **Schemes Sage** is a Retrieval-Augmented Generation (RAG)-based QA system designed to simplify access to Indian government schemes using natural language queries.
-Users can search by state, tags, or keywords, and receive accurate, filtered answers directly from a curated CSV-based knowledge base.
+Users can search by state, tags, or keywords, and receive accurate, filtered answers directly from a curated CSV-based knowledge base.It also uses **Hypothetical Document Expansion(HyDE)**,for efficient retreival of data from VectorDB.

 ### Key Features